 Grandma's Cooking at Tottie’s Kitchen (Knysna)

-Hungry from our run in Circles of the Forest, we’d planned to go to Ile de Pain for lunch.
-But, because of Tottie’s, we didn’t make it.
+Hungry from a run in Circles of the Forest, we'd planned to go to Ile de Pain for lunch.
+Everyone in Cape Town we'd asked for Garden Route restaurant recommendations had mentioned it.

 Tottie's was a lucky find.
 Nobody had recommended it to us and we only stopped because it was on the way back from the trail to Knysna and we wanted to show our friend Rebecca who was with us what a farm stall is like.